 It is possible to write C applications using multiple threads which all use the VirtualBox API, as long as you're initializing the C API in each thread which your application creates.
 This is done with g_pVBoxFuncs->pfnClientThreadInitialize() and likewise before the thread is terminated the API must be uninitialized with g_pVBoxFuncs->pfnClientThreadUninitialize().
-You don't have to use these functions in worker threads created by COM/XPCOM (which you might observe if your code uses active event handling), everything is initialized correctly already.
-On Windows the C bindings create a marshaller which supports a wide range of COM threading models, from STA to MTA, so you don't have to worry about these details unless you plan to use active event handlers.
-See the sample code how to get this to work reliably (in other words think twice if passive event handling isn't the better solution after you looked at the sample code).
+You don't have to use these functions in worker threads created by COM/XPCOM (which you might utilize if your code uses active event handling), since everything is initialized correctly already.
+On Windows the C bindings create a marshaller which supports a wide range of COM threading models, from Single-Threaded Apartments (STA) to Multithreaded Apartments (MTA), so you don't have to worry about these details unless you plan to use active event handlers.
+See the sample code for how to get this to work reliably (in other words think twice if passive event handling isn't the better solution after you looked at the sample code).